 - View eVersion | Download PDF

 Preparation when launching a new privately held business or a franchise is key to the success in securing the financing needed to properly capitalize a new business enterprise.
-The following video series outlines the key steps to prepare for financing a new business.
+The following article describes Video #2 of our three-part series that outlines a key step to prepare for financing a new business.

 • • •